Invivogen

 Knockout of ALPK1 or TIFA in HEK-293 cells

 The ALPK1-TIFA signaling axis is an important cytoplasmic surveillance pathway of pathogenic Gram-negative bacteria.
-To foster research on this pathway, InvivoGen provides cellular tools that have been generated from HEK-Blue™ Null1-v Cells, a human embryonic kidney (HEK)-293 derived cell line, through the stable knockout (KO) of the ALPK1 or TIFA gene.
+To foster research on this pathway, InvivoGen provides cellular tools that have been generated from the parental HEK-Blue™ Null1-v Cellsa human embryonic kidney (HEK)-293 derived cell line, through the stable knockout (KO) of the ALPK1 or TIFA gene.
 These cell lines express a secreted embryonic alkaline phosphatase (SEAP) under the control of an NF-κB-inducible promoter.
 Levels of SEAP in the supernatant can be easily determined with HEK-Blue™ Detection, cell culture medium for real-time detection, or QUANTI-Blue™ detection reagent (see figures).

 • HEK-Blue™ KO-ALPK1 Cells - Knockout (KO) of the ALPK1 gene